Implementing, practicing, and doing. I hope, by doing those things, you’ve made solid progress!

 5. Get to the test center on time.
 Know when you should be seated (check with your state bar; for example, see instructions here if you’re in CA).
 Don’t be late and start off frantically.

 7. Chew gum to release anxiety and calm your nerves.
-It helps your brain think that whatever you’re doing is no big deal if you can still “eat.”
+It tells your brain that whatever you’re doing is no big deal if you can still “eat.”
 This worked for an interview I did to get my job.

 8. Sleep well, and try to sleep in 90-minute intervals (REM cycles).
 Add 15 minutes to your 90-minute cycles to account for falling-asleep time.

 For example, if you want to wake up at 7:30 AM, go to bed at 11:45 PM.
-You can use sleepyti.me (smartphone app also available) to calculate when to go to bed to wake up at a certain time.
+You can use sleepyti.me (smartphone app also available) to calculate when to go to bed.
 And bring earplugs to the hotel in case there are trucks banging on metal from 3 to 5 AM on Tuesday morning.
 Oddly specific?
 It happened to me.
 If worse comes to worst, adrenaline and bullshit may be your best buddy.

 9. Avoid people you know.
 Get a hotel or Airbnb room for yourself (or home, only if you live alone really close by).
 During lunch time, sink into an actual bed to close your eyes or eat food that you’ve stocked.
 Peace and solitude will help you focus instead of being conscious of classmates or relatives.
 You can always chat online in convenient comfort, on your own terms (such as in the private MTYLT Facebook support community).

 10. Once you’re in the test center, try to worry less.
 As said above, it’s too late and too early for that.
 No time traveling to the past or the future.
 Don’t let yourself waste your mental energy, at least until the exam is over.